forestgrape/coronavirus/index.md

 ##### Hypothesis
 The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed clearance of viruses.
 This causes a high number of viruses distributed across the entire lungs.

-Note: In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find some evidence that increased humidity lowers the death rate (which likely corresponds to lowering the ARDS risk).
-So the argumentation given here agrees with their analysis and even explains their findings.

 In the following evidence is shown for the following reverse cascade:
 * ARDS is caused by widespread virus distribution [how: work in progress]
 * widespread virus distribution is caused by decreased mucus clearance